Dreaker75/re-emerald/README.md

 # Credits
 Based off RHH's pokeemerald-expansion v1.8.0 https://github.com/rh-hideout/pokeemerald-expansion/
 This post by ellabrella on PokeCommunity, for help setting up the Instant Text option https://www.pokecommunity.com/threads/simple-modifications-directory.416647/post-10400198
+Bassoonian's commit on the fix for the bug that didn't allow you to enter any facility if any Pokemon Generation was disabled: https://github.com/rh-hideout/pokeemerald-expansion/commit/9ff30ee87ae5c0af11d33206c4f8f4eaa77c7447